PPSantos/github.io/content/posts/concentrability-coeficients-max-ent-exploration/index.md

 [^1]: The analysis can be equivalently extended to the case where $\mu \in \Delta(\mathcal{S} \times \mathcal{A})$.

-[^2]: Depending on the exact way a given policy $\pi$ is used to interact with the environment, the definition of $d_\pi$ may differ.
-For example, depending on the way one resets, or does not reset at all, the agent back to an initial state during the agent-environment interaction $d_\pi$ may be defined as an average or discounted expected frequency of visitation of states.
-Since our results hold regardless of the exact definition of $d_\pi$, as far as $d_\pi$ is a valid probability distribution, we omit such details from the text.
+[^2]: As an example, $d_\pi$ may be defined as an average or discounted expected frequency of visitation of states.
+However, since our results hold regardless of the exact definition of $d_\pi$, as far as $d_\pi$ is a valid probability distribution, we omit such details from the text.
+We also note that, depending on how $d_\pi$ is defined, the way one uses policy $\pi$ to collect a dataset of transitions differs (e.g., the way one resets, or does not reset at all, the agent back to an initial state during the agent-environment interaction may depend on whether $d_\pi$ is defined as an average or discounted expected frequency of visitation of states).